laughtervv/DepthAwareCNN/README.md

 ### Installation
 Install <a href="http://pytorch.org/">Pytorch</a>, <a href="https://github.com/Knio/dominate">dominate</a>, <a href="https://github.com/lanpa/tensorboard-pytorch">TensorBoardX</a>.

-The depth-aware convolution and depth-aware average pooling operations are under folder `models/ops`, to build them, simply type `sh make.sh`.
+The depth-aware convolution and depth-aware average pooling operations are under folder `models/ops`, to build them, simply use `sh make.sh` to compile.

 ### Training